 E-commerce created new ways to conduct the same businesses which required new modes of selling and therefore opened a hump of new opportunities for the unique skilled professional to get things done.
 Example – Digital Marketers, Graphic Designers, Web Developers, etc.

 Also this new way of doing commerce created the need for new products and services to support the online trade.
-Example – SaaS Products like Zoom, Shopfy, Hubspot, Slack, etc; Fulfilment services like Shiprocket, etc.
+Example – SaaS Products like Shopify, Zoom, Shopfy, Hubspot, Slack, etc; Payment gateways like Razorpay, Paytm, Paypal, etc; Marketplaces like Amazon, Indiamart, etc; Online fulfilment partner services like Shiprocket; Online Product packaging material providers like Inkmonk, etc.

-Also the internet gave rise to the new market needs and hence created opportinities for individuals/businesses to create new products and services that could be purchased online. eg Netflix, Prime, etc.
+And even the high internet penetration gave rise to the new market needs and hence created opportinities for individuals/businesses to create new products and services that could be purchased online. eg Netflix, Prime, etc.

 And today, nearly every imaginable product and service is available through e-commerce transactions.
 Electronic items, e-books, music files, software subscriptions, and legal services to name a few of the kinds.
 And e-commerce may be the only or one of the many sales methods used by businesses.
 But it has definitely become indispensable owing to modern times.